 Fishing communities and farmers in Gujarat, India, filed suit against the International Finance Corporation, the private lending arm of the World Bank, for its role in funding a destructive coal power plant project that has affected the health and livelihoods of the communities.

 Cheay Areng Dam (Cambodia)

-As this proposed dam threatens indigenous communities in the Cardamom Mountains, ERI has worked on independent fact-finding projects and engaged with government and private sector stakeholders.
+As this proposed dam threatens Indigenous communities in the Cardamom Mountains, EarthRights has worked on independent fact-finding projects and engaged with government and private sector stakeholders.

 Doe v.
 Unocal (Myanmar/United States)

 In the first case of its kind, we sued a U.S. company responsible for rape, murder, and forced labor in Myanmar.
 This case marked the first time a human rights lawsuit against a multinational corporation resulted in compensation for survivors.